hsh233335/Python-weather-information-using-OpenWeatherMap-API/README.md

 - Warning: ***Celsius goes with metric input and Fahrenheit goes with imperial input***.
 - ***Optional: Has an AI to chat. (using Ollama and requires windows 10 or later)***
 # Requirements
 Python 3 and above.
-Git.
-If you don't have git, press the green code button and the top and click "Download ZIP".
+Git. <br> **If you don't have git, press the green code button and the top and click "Download ZIP".
 After that, extract the file and follow the steps below.
-(I would recommend moving the downloaded and extracted file to Desktop, get the python file out of the extracted folder.)
+(I would recommend moving the downloaded and extracted file to Desktop, get the python file out of the extracted folder.)**
 # How do I run this code?
 ## Step 1:
 Download the Python file.